pnetmon/winry25tf/readme.md

 - layer indication
 - turn off the backlight when putting into sleep mode or turning off the computer

-Version vial-num_kp - digital block is on the right (Num button is second in the top row) Version vial-num_kp-A1 - digital block is on the left (Num button is the first in the top row)
+- Version vial-num_kp - digital block is on the right (Num button is second in the top row).
+-  Version vial-num_kp-A1 - digital block is on the left (Num button is the first in the top row).

-.hex examples for uploading firmware using QMK Toolbox Version Num - B2 - winry_winry25tf_rgb_vial-num_kp.hex Version Num - A1 - winry_winry25tf_rgb_vial-num_kp-A1.hex
+.hex examples for uploading firmware using QMK Toolbox
+- Version Num - B2 - winry_winry25tf_rgb_vial-num_kp.hex
+- Version Num - A1 - winry_winry25tf_rgb_vial-num_kp-A1.hex

 Video example - https://youtu.be/CNF1vn-M7WM